olange/learning-graphql/README.md

 Discovering and learning using [GraphQL](http://graphql.org) and [Relay](https://facebook.github.io/relay/).

+GraphQL is a query language, built on top of a custom schema using a strong type system, that allows to express client-specified queries, to validate them, while introspecting the schema.
+A GraphQL query executor will then deliver data in the shape asked by the client, while validating the data it retrieves from the required datasources.
+GraphQL can retrieve data from any kind of datastore, being it a relational SQL Server database, a graph DB or a key-value datastore such as Redis.

 ## Overview

 * [Exploring GraphQL](https://www.youtube.com/watch?v=cr4QB3j8qFc) _video, 28 min._ (Lee Byron, 24.08.2015) Motivations for GraphQL, some performance metrics and description of GraphQL design principles: strong type system, expressing shape of expected data, returned data in this shape, and validated according to the schema